 This cutter has a spring-loaded leverage handle that rises automatically with enough force to cause injury (Figure 4).
 Be aware of the motion of the leverage handle.
 As it rises, guide the leverage handle to its starting upright position to prevent it from slamming against its stop or impacting your body.
-In operation, kneel to the side of the leverage handle, keeping your head and the rest of the body out of its arc, and keep bystanders out of the way.
+In operation, kneel to the side of the leverage handle, keeping head and body out of its arc.